Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Theoretical model

 The finite element method is based on this weak formulation and both the solution and the weight functions are classically chosen in a discrete space made of linear or quadratic Lagrange elements, i.e. piecewise first or second order two variable polynomial interpolation built on a triangular mesh of the domain $\Omega$ (cf. Fig.\ref{fig:grating1}b).
 Dirichlet and Neumann conditions may be used to truncate the PML domain in a region where the field (transformed by the PML) is negligible.
 The quasi-periodic boundary conditions are imposed by considering the $u$ as unknown on $\Gamma_l$ (in a way similar to the homogeneous Neumann condition case) while, on $\Gamma_r$, $u$ is forced equal to the value of the corresponding point on $\Gamma_l$ (i.e. shifted by a quantity $-d$ along $x$) up to the factor $e^{i\,\alpha\,d}$.
+The practical implementation in the finite element method is described in details in Ref.~\cite{renversez2012foundations}.